leonardopaiva/pucrio-mvp-des-fs-advanced-app/README.md

 # Thanks to the MVP professors

-Thanks to the MVP professors, Marisa Silva and Dienison Braga.
+Thanks to the MVP professors, Marisa Silva and Dieinison Braga.

 # Some links